genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/20_DataTable.md

 For this portion of the workshop we will construct an internal data source, or **Data Table**.
 This data table will serve as the repository containing customer information that we will present to our agents.

-Keeping in mind the base idea of **"Creating more meaningful interactions"**, the best practice when constructing a data table is asking the question -  **"What information can I provide to my agent to make this a catered experience for the customer"**.
+Keeping in mind the base idea of **"Creating more meaningful interactions"**, the best practice when constructing a data table, or any data source, is to as yourself 2 questions -
+1. **"What information can I provide to my agent to simplify their role, make them more confident and empower them to create a meaningful interaction"**
+2. **"What information should we have about the customer and what will they expect us to know?"**

 Regardless of whether you're interacting with an external CRM or an internal data table, **more is more**.
 This means, store, import or pull as much information for a customer as possible, even if you wont use it now, you may use it later.
 If I knew the customers favorite sports team, I could use that to create a more meaningful interaction!

+>Disclaimer: Knowing the customers favorite sports team may be considered off putting and somewhat creepy.

 To begin we will navigate to Admin > Data Tables and select the **+** icon on the top right corner to construct a new table.